unalmis/automate/tips.md

 # Now there should be instructions in '/usr/share/doc/akmods/README.secureboot'.
 # Read it to ensure the instructions I am providing are not out of date.

-# generate a signing key
+# create the self generated key and certificate
 sudo kmodgenca -a

 # Enroll the key with a secure password.